Portfolio / Automation & Process Engineering

 The Planning Workbook

 A key design decision was that dropdown options are scoped to the account type.
 A shared mailbox has different valid plans than a distribution list or an M365 group, so the dropdown only shows options that are actually applicable.
-Once a plan is selected, the New Display Name, New Email, and Notes columns auto-populate with either a calculated value, a placeholder prompting for remaining input, or a warning flagging something that requires manual attention before Apply runs.
+Once a plan is selected, the New Display Name, New Email, and Notes columns auto-populate with either a calculated value, a placeholder prompting for remaining input, or a warning flagging something that needs manual attention before Apply runs.

 MailboxReport_Planning.xlsx